 top of page

-At RESILIENT FLOW THERAPY, I specialize in helping individuals overcome the challenges of OCD, anxiety, and trauma.
+At RESILIENT FLOW THERAPY, I specialize in helping individuals overcome the challenges of OCD, anxiety, depression, and trauma.

 Obsessive-Compulsive Disorder (OCD):